Conflux-Chain/CIPs/CIPs/cip-90.md

 - The `NUMBER` opcode will return the epoch number.
 - The `BLOCKHASH` opcode can only take `NUMBER-1` as input.
 (Unlike Ethereum, which takes any integer in `NUMBER-256` to `NUMBER-1` as input)
 - No gas refund in `SSTORE` opcode and `SUICIDE` opcode.
+- The operations which occupy storage have a different gas cost.
-- Different gas costs when `SSTORE` opcode changing a storage entry from zero to non-zero.
-(Has not decided yet)
+    - `SSTORE` costs 40000 gas (instead of 20000 gas in Ethereum) when changing a storage entry from zero to non-zero.
+    - When deploying a new contract, each byte costs 400 gas (instead of 200 gas in Ethereum).
+    - When creating a new account by `CALL` or `SUICIDE`, it consumes 50000 gas (instead of 25000 gas in Ethereum).

 ### Cross Space Operations